-The emergency brake assist (EBA) system is only available on vehicles fitted with dynamic stability control (DSC).
-The EBA system measures the rate at which the brake pressure increases.
+The Emergency Brake Assist (EBA) system works in conjunction with the Dynamic Stability Control (DSC) system.
+EBA measures the rate at which the brake pressure increases.
 If the system detects an emergency braking situation, EBA automatically initiates the full braking effect.
 This can reduce stopping distances in critical situations, which can help an inexperienced driver to stop in the same distance as an experienced driver.

-The EBA system is an additional safety system: it is not intended to relieve the driver of his responsibility for exercising due care and attention when driving.
+The EBA system is an additional safety system: it is not intended to relieve the driver of his, or her, responsibility for exercising due care and attention when driving.